 Harnessing the potential of these and other overseas markets is an exciting prospect.
 Yet the prospect also presents a complex set of problems, challenges and hurdles (particularly financial) that require addressing in a methodical and structured way.

-Examples of absolutely critical high-level considerations include:
+Examples of critical high-level considerations when exporting your business for franchise off-shore include:

 Win Robinson - Franchize Consultants (NZ) Ltd

 Share this article:

 In this category: